Daniel-Laufer/flashcard-app/README.md

 ### Here is an overview of the cluster on GKE.
 ![Production GKE Cluster](./planning/prod_cluster.png)

+Please click on the images to zoom in if needed.
 ## CI/CD Pipeline

 I developed a CI/CD pipeline for this project using [Travis CI](https://travis-ci.org/).
 You can see everything involved with